How does KUB prepare for storms?

 Why does KUB not reimburse customers for food during an outage event?

-Outages related to weather are beyond our control.
+Outages related to weather are beyond KUB's control.
 KUB attempts to restore power as quickly and safely as possible and extensive damage may take several days to repair.
 KUB does not reimburse customers for food lost during a weather-related outage event.
 Customers should contact their homeowners insurance carrier to determine if their policy covers such losses.

 What should customers with medical conditions do during an outage?